typpo/textbelt/README.md

 ### TextBelt
+TextBelt (http://textbelt.com) is a REST API that sends outgoing SMS.
+It is available as a public service or as an internally self-hosted server.

-TextBelt (http://textbelt.com) is an outgoing SMS API that uses carrier-specific gateways to deliver your text messages for free, and without ads.
-The service is fairly reliable and has sent over 100,000 texts.
+Textbelt uses carrier-specific gateways to deliver your text messages for free, and without ads.
+The service is fairly reliable and has sent over 1 million texts.

 Send a text with a simple POST request: